Finchley: Community facilities

 The artsdepot, a community arts centre including a gallery, studio and theatre, opened in 2004, at Tally Ho Corner, North Finchley.

 Finchley Film Makers was founded as the Finchley Amateur Cine Society in 1930, making it one of the oldest clubs in the Country.
 It meets at the Quaker Meeting House in Alexandra Grove, North Finchley.

 Victoria Park is off Ballards Lane between North Finchley and Finchley Central.
 It was proposed in 1887 to mark Queen Victoria's golden jubilee and opened in 1902 to be Finchley's first public park.
 It is home to tennis courts and Finchley Victoria Bowling and Croquet Club.
 There is also a small nature reserve adjacent to the North Circular Road known as Long Lane Pasture.

 Avenue House in East End Road was built in 1859.
 In 1874 it was acquired by Henry Charles Stephens, known as "Inky" Stephens, the son of the inventor of indelible blue-black ink Dr Henry Stephens.
-On his death in 1918 he bequeathed the house and its grounds to "the people of Finchley".
-The estate, a public park, is now known as Stephens House and Gardens.
+On his death in 1918 he bequeathed the house and its grounds for 'Public enjoyment subject to reasonable rules'.
+The estate, a private garden to which public access is granted, is now known as Stephens House and Gardens and managed from 2002 on a 125-year lease by Avenue House Estate Trust, an independent charity.

-It has a visitor centre with a small museum, the Stephens Collection, which covers the history of the Stephens Ink Company and the history of writing materials.
+It has a visitor centre with a small museum, the Stephens Collection, which covers the history of the Stephens family, the Stephens Ink company and the history of writing materials.
 The bequest also included Avenue House Grounds, designed by the leading nineteenth-century landscape gardener Robert Marnock.
-This has a tearoom, a children's playground, a walled garden called The Bothy, a pond and rare trees.
+This has a tearoom, a children's playground, a walled garden and building called The Bothy, a pond and rare trees.
 A recent attraction is a bronze statue of Spike Milligan sitting on a bench.